2bndy5/CirquePinnacle/docs/pico_sdk.rst

 .. warning::
     There is no support for software-driven (AKA bit-banged) SPI on RP2040 based boards at this time.
-    If someone is so inclined to implement this using the Pico SDK's PIO (Programable Input Output) feature, please submit an issue or pull request to the `CirquePinnacle repository <http://github.com/2bndy5/CirquePinnacle>`_.
+    If someone is so inclined to implement this using the Pico SDK's PIO (Programmable Input Output) feature, please submit an issue or pull request to the `CirquePinnacle repository <http://github.com/2bndy5/CirquePinnacle>`_.